stonesy88/entity-resolution/readme.md

 3. **Deterministic matching:** Exact rules (e.g., National ID + DOB) create `match.deterministic` events.
 These events have a first order check based on explicit match rules, if no match is found the event node is created with an edge to a new master node record.
 4. **Pair Wise matching** We define potential match candidates BETWEEN master <-> master node records.
 These candidates are fired to Kafka topic.
 4. **Probabilistic matching:** [Splink](https://moj-analytical-services.github.io/splink/index.html) applies Fellegi-Sunter scoring to create `match.probabilistic` events.
 Will then use probability scores out of splink to populate weights of edges/nodes in graph.
-5. **Graph resolution:** Memgraph merges deterministic and probabilistic links into connected components.
+5. **Graph resolution:** Quine merges deterministic and probabilistic links into connected components.
 Using a combination of Jaccard, pairwise similarity other GDS methods TBD.
 6. **Output:** When all phases complete, a `potential-matches` event is emitted for review or merge.
 TBD - Three states occur based on merge logic weights, match above (merge masters), match positive (emit silent resolution event for customer WITH identity to confirm their records, details confirm increases weight and loop)
 7. **Future** GraphSage for unsupervised GNN on ingestion